 - Are relevant publications available online?

-- What would locals like visitors to know about China?
+- What would locals like others know about China?

-- Who is writing and tweeting about China?
+- Who is writing and tweeting about the Biodiversity COP?
+Is anyone recapping the videos from CBD Live?

 - What are the outcomes?